palewire/first-python-notebook/docs/src/sorting.md

 merged_list.sort_values("per_100k_hours", ascending=False)
 ```

 Congratulations.
 With that, you've recreated the heart of the analysis published in the Los Angeles Times and covered most of the basic skills necessary to access and analyze data with pandas.
-In our next chapter, we will show how you can chart the data with Altair.
+In our next chapter, we will show another pandas trick that's sure to come in handy.